alison-carrera/mabalgs/README.md

 ```

 ### RBA-M (Ranked Bandit Algorithm - Modified)
 It's the same thing of the RBA, but with a modification in the arm collisions approach.
-For more details see code documentation.
+This new collision approach was made by me and my team partner [Fábio](https://github.com/fabiosvb).
+For more details about this approach, please see code documentation.

 #### Get selected arms in their ranked positions
 ```python